 The plane took off from Clear Lake, Iowa heading to Fargo, ND with Roger Peterson, 21 of Clear Lake at the controls.
 Peterson was cleared to fly in clear weather by visual.
 Almost as soon as they took off, they ran into snow and he was forced to rely on instruments.
 There had been a flash weather alert, but the Clear Lake tower had neglected to tell Roger of it.
 Misreading the altimeter, he thought they were ascending.
 They weren't.
-He flew the plane steadily, slowly into the ground.
-They probably had no idea in the whiteout conditions until they hit the ground.
+He flew the plane steadily, slowly into the ground. in the whiteout conditions they probably had no idea they were headed into the eath until they hit the ground.

 The plane crashed within five miles and five minutes of takeoff.
 It was found the next morning at 5:30 AM by Peterson’s boss, Hubert Dywer, owner of Dywer Flight Service. the crumpled Beechwood Bonanza now furrowed into an Iowa cornfield.
 He had watched it take off, and then saw it turn and start to descend, its right wing dipping towards the ground.
 He shrugged it as a trick of the light, the curvature of the earth, but still tried to get Roger on the radio.
 All he got was silence.
 When Fargo told him the plane never arrived, he got into his car and retraced the flight.
 He found it within minutes.
 The dipping right wing had hit the ground and the plane pinwheeled into the ground, ending as a crumpled ball against a barb wired fence.
 Big Bopper was thrown across the fence nearly a hundred feet, Buddy and Richie lay close to the wreckage, Peterson was pinned inside.
 All had died on impact.

 In the years afterwords, Jennings would write and record two songs about his good friend Buddy, and Tommy Allsup would be haunted by a coin flip he lost.

 Today was the 60th anniversary of that last flight.
 Rest in peace Buddy, Richie, J.P and Roger